jankova/ISIC-melanoma-classification/README.md

 # ISIC-melanoma-classification

-The goal is to predict whether a lesion is a malignant or benign, based on its image (photograph).
+The goal is to predict whether a lesion is malignant or benign, based on its image (photograph).

 We used approximately 12119 images for training and 1537 images for testing (the full SIIM-ISIC dataset has around 40000 images), with resolution 150x150 pixels.